totoan/EchoSystem/README.md

-# Modular AI Cognitive Architecture - By Andrew 'Glass' Toto
+# Modular AI Cognitive Architecture

 This AI cognitive architecture is designed in a modular format to simulate the different parts of the brain.
 Modules include but not limited to: